google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

 Build target that runs a cc_test srcs inside of an enclave.

-This macro creates two targets, one debug_sign_enclave target with the test source.
+This macro creates two targets, one sign_enclave_with_untrusted_key target with the test source.
 And another test runner application to launch the test enclave.